A resume vegan disregards anything that resembles animal fat!

 Stop the shenanigans!
 All the recruiter has to do is copy the first few lines, paste them into a search engine, and the exact wording would show up!
 If they were to ever do this, you will appear lazy, for sure.

 Instead of doing that, use that job description to help you indicate your experience and how you will make a difference.
 The employer should not have to guess.
 How many employees were recruited during your term of employment?
 Did you manage payroll without errors?
-Also, it is very important to add numerical/statistical data to your action verbs:
+It is very important to add numerical/statistical data to your action verbs:

 - Designed and implemented 10 publications to assist with employee on-boarding.